 This goal is a little vague.
 However, if the objective and goal were rewritten as, “As an organization, we aim to clean the city and make it free from any plastic waste in the next two years with the help and support of our volunteers.”

-Second time when the goal and objective were rewritten, it has a certain timeline, specific activity is mentioned, who will be helping the organization is clear and what they want to achieve is quite certain.
+The second time the goal and objective were rewritten, it had a particular timeline, the specific activity was mentioned, who would be helping the organization was clear, and what they wanted to achieve was certain.

-In this manner, people who are associated with the organization know what their tasks are, what is the timeline in which they need to achieve it.
-This helps avoid any confusion and activities go on smoothly without hesitation.
+In this manner, people who are associated with the organization know what their tasks are and what the time-bound in which they need to achieve them.
+This helps avoid any confusion, and activities go on smoothly without hesitation.

-SMART objectives are an important part of a company’s growth.
-It is essential that the Managers and Directors of Marketing, Sales, Human Resources and many other areas, are fully involved in defining these goals
+SMART objectives and Goals are an important part of a company’s growth.
+The Managers and Directors of Marketing, Sales, Human Resources, and many other areas must be fully involved in defining these goals.

 For all, the growth of the company also implies personal growth.
-The only way to achieve this is by having order, and structure that clearly defines the objectives.
+The only way to achieve this is by having order and structure clearly defining the objectives.